prisma/prisma1/docs/1.7/04-Reference/09-Upgrade-Guides/02-Upgrading-Prisma/01-Upgrade-to-1.7.md

 The `prisma local` commands are being deprecated in favor of using Docker commands directly. `prisma local` provided a convenient abstraction for certain Docker workflows.
 In 1.7., everything related to these Docker worfklows can be done manually using the [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/).

-When running `prisma init` in the Prisma 1.7., the CLI generates a `docker-compose.yml` file that specifies the images for two Docker containers:
+When running `prisma init` in Prisma 1.7., the CLI generates a `docker-compose.yml` file that specifies the images for two Docker containers:

 - `prisma`: This is the image for the Prisma API that turns your database into a GraphQL API.
 - `db`: This is the image for the connected database, e.g. `mysql`.

-Here's what the raw version of `docker-compose.yml` looks like:
+Here's what the raw version of this generated `docker-compose.yml` file:

 ```yml
 version: '3'